jjg/jsfs/docs/journal.md

 # JSFS 5 Dev Journal

+## 01082025
+After thinking about it overnight I'm not going to do anything clever with directory files and will instead treat them like any other for now.
+Maybe I'll move the data into the jnode at some point as an optimization, but for now they will get treated like any other file.

+This does mean that I have a chicken-and-egg problem with implementing the parts of `auth` that use directories so that will have to get parked until I've written enough of the "write" verbs to write out some directories.

+So what does that mean for *what's next*?

+I think it means it's time to start implementing `POST`.

 ## 01072025
 I thought of a few things I overlooked overnight.
 The first is that I need to make sure that expired tokens are not authorized and also, there might be a way to eliminate the extra `expires` parameter when using a temporary token.